w84death/Tanks-of-Freedom/README.md

 <a href="http://www.indiedb.com/games/tanks-of-freedom" title="View Tanks of Freedom on Indie DB" target="_blank"><img src="http://button.indiedb.com/popularity/medium/games/39024.png" alt="Tanks of Freedom" /></a>

 ## The MIT License (MIT)
+This license applies both to the code, and to all graphical assets within this repository.

 Copyright (c) 2015 P1X